tESS RENÉ

 Trying new decision strategies is how we disconfirm old core beliefs in real life showing the nervous system “I can survive this.”

-2. Write YOUR Paradigm & Avoid Indecision
+2. Write Your Own Paradigm

-3. Why Am I So Indecisive, Using Curiosity
+3. Why Am I Indecisive?
+Using Curiosity

 Another person’s Paradigm won’t fit you.